KalebCole/Campus-Security-and-Evacuation-System/Arduino Uno R4 Client/TESTING_GUIDE.md

 # Arduino Client Testing Guide

 ## 🔄 Pre-Test Checklist
+- [ ] Mobile hotspot is turned ON
 - [ ] Laptop is connected to mobile hotspot
-- [ ] Mobile hotspot is turned ON
 - [ ] Arduino Uno R4 is connected to laptop via USB
-- [ ] VS Code with PlatformIO extension is installed
 - [ ] Python environment with Flask is set up

 ## 🖥️ Server Setup